byronka/minum/docs/development_handbook.md

 the thread so that it can periodically wake up and check whether any of the authentication sessions are old and need to be removed.

+Our project uses virtual threads, a very recent addition to the Java language.
+Also known as "Project Loom", it enables our server to handle many concurrent requests with minimal resource needs.
+See also loom/README.md

 Routing
 -------